Sustainability equals impactful innovation and social change initiated by NextGen

 About Hotelschool The Hague

 Hotelschool The Hague was founded in 1929, making it one of the oldest independent hotel schools in the world.
-The school has two campuses, one in The Hague and one in Amsterdam with over 2500 students and 200 employees.
-Since 2014, Hotelschool The Hague has been proclaimed best public Hotelschool of the Netherlands five times in a row.
-In 2017 and 2019, the school had the best Master in Business Administration according to the Keuzegids HBO.
-Graduates of Hotelschool The Hague occupy leading positions in the hospitality industry all over the world. www.hotelschool.nl
+Since 1929, Hotelschool The Hague has been renowned for its education and innovative research and is ranked among the Top 5 Hospitality Management Schools in the World.
+The school has two campuses, one in The Hague and one in Amsterdam with over 2900 students and 200 employees.
+Since 2014 Hotelschool The Hague has been the best public Hotelschool in the Netherlands, according to the Dutch National Student Survey.
+Hotelschool The Hague offers the best Master in Business Administration in the Netherlands, according to Keuzegids Master 2019.
+Graduates of Hotelschool The Hague occupy leading positions in the hospitality industry all over the world.

 Phone: +49 176 70058382